orospakr/cardscience/README.md

 deck builder/browser web interface in the near future.

-This has been a fun little project to try out some of the CouchDB abstraction logic in, to see just how effective I can be with Node and CouchDB for writing distributed data systems.
+This has been a fun little project to try out some of the CouchDB abstraction logic I've been working on, to see just how effective I can be with Node and CouchDB for writing distributed data systems.
 Also, I get to try out Zombie.js.

 There is more to come!